BYU shoots down Virginia Tech 90-77 at Maui Invitational

 The Hokies (6-2) matched the Cougars shot for shot in a tight first half but couldn’t keep up in the second.
 Landers Nolley II had 22 points and P.J.
 Horne 13 for Virginia Tech, which lost despite shooting 53%.

+“What they do defensively is difficult to stop,” Virginia Tech coach Mike Young said.
+“I thought we did a fair job in the first half.
+In the second half, they played like old people and we played like little fellas.”

-The Hokies were picked to finished 14th in the ACC their first season under coach Mike Young but showed they might be a little better than that in Maui.
+The Hokies were picked to finished 14th in the ACC their first season under Young but showed they might be a little better than that in Maui.

 Virginia Tech pulled off the upset of the bracket by knocking off No. 3 Michigan State before losing to eventual runner-up Dayton.

-BYU had a similar start in Maui in its first season under Mark Pope, knocking off UCLA before falling to No. 4 Kansas, which went on to win its third Maui title earlier Wednesday.
+BYU had a similar start in Maui in its first season under Pope, knocking off UCLA before falling to No. 4 Kansas, which went on to win its third Maui title earlier Wednesday.

 The Hokies and Cougars traded baskets in a back-and-forth Maui finale.